NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 If combat does break out, Fassash uses _invisibility_ to flee the area and prepare himself with [[3-Rules/Character Building/Spells/F/Fly|Fly]], [[Mirror Image]] and [[Blur]] before returning to deal with the party, tracking them down if necessary.
 He prefers to use [[Black Tentacles]] followed by [[Confusion]] before engaging in melee.

 > [!tip]+ Treasure
 > The naga's pool glows due to a phosphorescent fungus that grows at its bottom, but this is also where his treasure is kept.
-Scattered around the bottom of the pool are 8 pp, an emerald worth 20 gp, and an ordinary corked glass bottle that. is actually [[bottled-air|Bottled Air]].
+Scattered around the bottom of the pool are 8 pp, an four jade worth 5 gp each, and an ordinary corked glass bottle that. is actually [[bottled-air|Bottled Air]].
 >
+> - [ ] pp::8
-> - [ ] gp::28
+> - [ ] gp::20
 > - [ ] permanent::[[bottled-air|Bottled Air]] [ilvl::7] [gp::320]

 #### M4.
 Drow Enclave